 3. They Are Cheaper

 One of the biggest reasons many businesses still use paper checks today is that it’s perceived to be cheaper than modern methods.
 For instance, using them can be cheaper than using credit cards, depending on the nature of your business.

 Remember that utility companies and different government institutions only accept credit cards on the condition that there is a third-party involvement.
 Due to this, you will be charged a fee, which is often expensive in the long run.

 4. Some Businesses Simply Prefer Paper Checks

 Simply put, not every business prefers the use of electronic checks.
 Some prefer to remain rooted in the culture of paper checks.
 But why?
 You may wonder.

-Well, for starters, paper checks are considered to be safe to use.
-At the same time, paper checks have proven time and again to be effective in completing transactions.
+Well, for starters, they are considered to be safe to use.
+At the same time, they have proven time and again to be effective in completing transactions.
 Some businesses simply like using paper checks instead of technologically advanced methods.